Facts on Publicly Funded Contraceptive Services in the United States

 WHAT SERVICES DO PUBLICLY FUNDED CENTERS OFFER?

 • The availability of long-acting reversible contraceptive methods increased significantly between 2003 and 2010.
-IUD provision increased from 57% to 63%, and the implant, which was unavailable in 2003, was offered by 39% of clinics in 2010.
+IUD provision increased from 57% to 63%, and the implant, which was unavailable in 2003, was offered by 39% of centers in 2010.

 PUBLICLY FUNDED CENTERS’ ROLE AS SAFETY NET PROVIDERS